8fold/site-joshbruce.com/content-root/public/experiences/finances/content.md

 1. [Personal Capital](https://www.personalcapital.com) for tracking the majority of my portfolio; some providers can’t be linked, but it’s close enough.
 In particular I appreciate the "You Index" and "Asset Allocation" tools.
 2. [Wave](https://www.waveapps.com) for personal and business bookkeeping.
 3. [Stripe](https://stripe.com) and [Square](https://squareup.com/us/en) for payment processing, appointments, and the like.
+4. [Portfolio Visualizer](https://www.portfoliovisualizer.com/backtest-portfolio) for backtesting portfolios and other research on individual investment securities; though there is a wide range of tools available.
+5. [Portfolio Charts](https://portfoliocharts.com) for the known portfolios and macro-allocation tools.
 4. One insured spending account: All non-business outflows come from this account.
 5. One or more federally insured, interest bearing savings accounts.
 6. One or more regulated retirement accounts.